Privacy-Preserving Constrained Domain Generalization via Gradient Alignment: Introduction

-Tremendous efforts have been devoted to tackling the challenges of privacy and generalization.
+Tremendous efforts have been devoted to tackling the challenges of privacy and generalization for the DNN.
 Regarding the issue of privacy, federated learning (FL) \cite{yang2019federated,mcmahan2017communication} was proposed to train DNN based on datasets distributed across multiple domains while preventing data leakage.
-However, while existing techniques (e.g., \cite{li2019privacy}) can tackle the setting where data from multiple domains are heterogeneous (i.e., the distribution of data from different sources are different), the trained DNN may not be able to generalize well to the out-of-distribution data.
+However, while existing techniques (e.g., \cite{li2019privacy,li2021fedbn}) can tackle the setting where data from multiple domains are heterogeneous (i.e., the distribution of data from different sources are different), the trained DNN may not be able to generalize well to the out-of-distribution data.
 Regarding the issue of generalization, numerous methods have been developed to improve the generalization capability of DNN based on domain generalization \cite{dou2019domain,li2020domain}.
-However, the existing techniques require to aggregating the data to conduct domain-shift simulation, which disobeys the privacy regulation rules.
+However, the existing techniques require to aggregate the data to conduct domain-shift simulation, which disobeys the privacy regulation rules.

-To jointly overcome the aforementioned difficulties, we propose a novel domain generalization method based on gradient aggregation, aiming to improve the model generalization capability under the privacy-preserving constraint.
+To jointly overcome the aforementioned difficulties, we propose a novel \textit{task-agnostic} domain generalization method based on gradient aggregation, aiming to improve the model generalization capability under the privacy-preserving constraint (i.e., domain generalization under the constraint of privacy-preserving without data sharing from multiple domains).
 By treating the gradient as a kernel mean embedding from the original data space to the neural tangent kernel space, we conduct distribution alignment through Maximum Mean Discrepancy (MMD) \cite{gretton2012kernel} across multiple domains based on the gradient.
 As such, the new aggregated gradient is equipped with information from multiple domains and is expected to be better generalized to the ``unseen" testing data.
-We conduct extensive experiments on skin lesion classification task and spinal cord gray matter segmentation task to evaluate our proposed method.
-The results show that our method can achieve better generalization capability compared with state-of-the-art FL techniques under the privacy-preserving setting.
+We conduct extensive experiments on three domain generalization benchmarks with the issue of privacy to evaluate our proposed method.
+The results show that our method can achieve better generalization capability compared with state-of-the-art FL and domain generalization (DG) techniques under the privacy-preserving setting.